Short-term & payday loans in South Africa: An A-Z guide

-As much as you try to budget and keep ahead of expenses, unexpected things happen.
+As much as you try to budget and keep ahead of your living expenses, unexpected things happen.
 It could be an emergency trip to the hospital that leaves you with an unforeseen medical bill.
 Or, perhaps your car breaks down, leaving you stuck.

 This is where CompareLoans comes in.

-- How do payday loans work?
+How do online payday loans work?

-Quick notes on payday loans
+Typical payday loans